(1) This section establishes requirements for packaging,

 in subsection (c) of this section are specified in subsection (f)

-requires that a United States Nuclear Regulatory Commission (NRC)
+(4) of this section requires that a United States Nuclear Regulatory

-certificate of compliance or other package approval be issued for
+Commission (NRC) certificate of compliance or other package approval

-the package to be used in accordance with the general license.
-The
+be issued for the package to be used in accordance with the general

 (c) Requirement for license.
 Except as authorized in

-a general or specific license issued by the agency, or as exempted
+a general or specific license issued by the department, or as exempted

 in accordance with this section, no licensee may transport radioactive